jeanbourgain8/jeanbourgain8.github.io/output/posts/Blogsite/2023-03-03-10:15:45/index.md

 ## 3. Why Prof. Debasis Mishra ?

-Based on my observations, Prof. Debasis Mishra as much a Microeconomic Theorist that he is,  he also seems to have an inclination towards theoretical aspects outside of economics, I have deduced this based on, **his research in Mechanism Design, Game Theory** (Multi-Agents) (areas primarily being the fields in economics, but recently, are seeing a lot more people from other fields as well), **his stint at IISC-CSA after his PhD**, **his past association with Davic C. Parkes** who is currently leading a group working on Economics & Computation etc., **gaurentee me that I can ocassionally experiment beyond Microeconomics during my PhD**.
+Based on my observations, Prof. Debasis Mishra as much a Microeconomic Theorist that he is,  he also seems to have an inclination towards theoretical aspects outside of economics, I have deduced this based on, **his research in Mechanism Design, Game Theory** (Multi-Agents) (areas primarily being the fields related to economics, but recently, are also seeing an increasing influx of people from different fields), **his stint at IISC-CSA after his PhD**, **his past association with David C. Parkes** who is currently leading a group working on Economics & Computation etc., **gaurentee me that I can ocassionally experiment beyond Microeconomics during my PhD**.
 In addition, while picking up economic analysis concepts from him, in exchange, I will bring new insights/ideas to the table from my prior experience & inclinations in areas outside of economics, making it a win-win for both.

 The **same alma mater** adds a sense of security, especially in cases of any exigencies that may arise during my PhD (Ex: My current plan to take a delayed admission into the PhD program etc.).
-I have always had some special appreciation for people who put out their notes in public, now this is one more strong reason adding to the list.
+Another strong reason adding to the list is, I always had special appreciation for professors who put out their lecture notes in public.

 For the above and many more such reasons, I strongly feel that he will be a perfect advisor for me.
 Added bonus is, I can also look forward to some association with Prof. Arunava Sen in choice concepts, which is why ISI-Delhi is simply the best fit for me.